BrianHicks/montage/README.md

 `montage watch` will give a debug view of whatever tasks you want.
 You can't use it for much more than debugging right now, and it'll probably be removed.

+### Report

+`montage report --day` will give you a report for the day's work.
+ASCII!
+It'll also tell you how much time was spent on tasks, short breaks (less than 30 minutes) and long breaks (more than 30 minutes.)

 ## License

 BSD 3-Clause